The time to talk is now.

 "The Big Brother"

 My name is Brian Sutton.
-I am a proud DC native and a Licensed Mental Health Therapist.
+I am a proud DC native and a Licensed Mental Health Therapist (LGPC).
 I utilize a holistic approach to therapy that deals with clients' mental, emotional, and spiritual parts.
 I am a United States military veteran and served 12 years in the United States Army as a Psychological Operations Specialist.
 I have been studying psychology and mental health for over ten years as a passion and means to assist people within my community.
 I am a college professor and have been teaching psychology and counseling courses since 2017.
 The courses I have taught include Introduction to Psychology, Psychopathology, Research Methods in Behavioral Science, Introduction to Counseling, and Theories of Counseling.
 I have presented at American Counseling Association conferences and the District of Columbia Psychological Association on research topics pertaining to diversity and multicultural issues as they relate to African American people.
 I have studied a variety of topics and issues, including, but not limited to, borderline personality disorder, emotional dysregulation, anxiety, stress, racial identity development, anger management, human consciousness, and Christian spiritual counseling.

 I work with a variety of clients from all different backgrounds.
 I conduct individual, couples, family, and adolescent therapy.
 I work with clients on a wide range of issues to assist them in their healing journey.